This article may contain compensated links. Please read disclaimer for more info.

 - Church of St. Pierre Caen

-- Abbaye-aux-Hommes, in Norman style, founded by William the Conqueror in the 11th century.
+- Abbaye-aux-Hommes, in Norman style, was founded by William the Conqueror in the 11th century.
 It hosts King William’s tomb

 - Beautiful traditional architecture, timbered houses built in the 15th century